All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_brooklyn_aa_reynolds

 Dated late May to October 1889.
-Studio portrait of C Reynolds (KC AA 89, Bro 89).
+Studio portrait of C Reynolds (KC AA 89, Bro 89), full view at left, detail view at right.
 Photo date determined as Reynolds was purchased by Brooklyn on May 22, 1889.
 Player wore a uniform in this photo that matched that worn in the team photo by Gardner, see photo A. Photo of Reynolds also shows the cap worn with the white uniform.
 The cap was not shown in the team photo.
 Player ID, year with team, and transaction date from baseball-reference.com.

 Photo C